t-d-k/profiler.vim/README.md

 To interpret the profiling data to troubleshoot your touch typing, see <https://t-d-k.ixese.com/keyboard-profiling-typing>
 Keyboard profiling is also available on Microsoft Windows in all applications using the [typing utility Apus](https://apus.tdksoft.co.uk).
 This also performs the calculations above and analysis.
 ## Downloads
-[zip file](vim-profiler.zip) containing profile.vim, README.md and profiling.ods
+[vim-profiler.zip](https://github.com/t-d-k/profiler.vim/files/5809728/vim-profiler.zip) containing profile.vim, README.md and profiling.ods

 ©2020 by tdk.
 GPL License applies.